atp-team/anemone/documentation/HowToBuildAnemoneTentacle.md

 In order to make your life easier we have prepared a list of links where you can buy all the Tentacle parts:

 > This is just a hint ;).
-All the parts are **Open Hardware** you can buy them in your favourite shop, local hardware store, etc.
+All the parts are **Open Hardware** you can buy them in your favorite shop, local hardware store, etc.

 | # | Part | Where to buy in Czech Republic* | Where to buy Worldwide |  Cost |
 |:------------- |:------------- |:---------------:|:-------------:| -------------:|